HL7/fhir-specialty-rx/input/pages/StructureDefinition-specialty-rx-task-consent-request-intro.md

   - **Task.input.type**: "consent-form-reference"
   - **Task.input.valueReference**: *reference to the blank consent form*
 - **Task.output (populated when the Task status is set to "completed")**
-  - A reference to a Consent resource containing a consent form that has been completed by the patient
+  - A reference to a Consent resource containing a consent form that has been completed
   - **Task.output.type**: "completed-consent-reference"
   - **Task.output.valueReference**: *reference to the completed consent form*